 With fiercer competition, students are applying to a greater number of college of varying competitiveness.
 Online college application platforms like the Common App and the Coalition make it much easier and quicker for students to apply to several colleges at once.

-Admission rates dropped slightly in 2016 to 65.4 percent (equivalent to almost two thirds of freshman being accepted) from 66.1 percent the year before (note that to date, these are the most recent admission rates reported by the Department of Education), but have remained relatively stable over the past few years.
+Admission rates dropped slightly in 2016 to 65.4 percent (equivalent to almost two thirds of freshman acceptance) from 66.1 percent the year before.
+(Note that these are the most recent admission rates the Department of Education has reported to date.)
+Overall, however, they have remained relatively stable over the past few years.

-The yield rate in college admission terms refers to the percent of students who choose to enroll in a college after having been offered admission.
+The yield rate in college admission terms refers to the percent of students who choose to enroll in a college, after receiving an admission letter.
 The yield rate has dropped, meaning fewer students are accepting offers than before.
 This is more than likely because students are applying to a lot more colleges.

-It’s more difficult for international students to be accepted into college than US applicants.
+It’s more difficult for international students to gain admission into US colleges than domestic applicants.
 For the Fall of 2017 the admit rate for international students was 30 percent, compared to 50 percent for US students.

 Another common strategy students are taking to increase their chances of admission is to apply early, as early applications tend to have a higher admit rate than regular decision.
 Between 2016 and 2017, the early decision and early action rates increased by 4 percent and 10 percent respectively.

-From our own experience we’ve seen an increase in the number of our students being wait listed so this comes as no surprise.
-In 2017, the number of colleges using a wait list was reported to be at 40 percent with 25 percent being eventually accepted.
-With this in mind, Empowerly has developed strategies for their students who are wait listed to improve their chances of acceptance.
+From our own experience, we’ve seen an increase in the number of our students receiving wait-list letters.
+So, this comes as no surprise.
+In 2017, the number of colleges using a wait list fell at 40 percent; 25 percent of those students ultimately gained admission.
+With this in mind, Empowerly developed strategies for their students who are on the wait list, to improve their chances of acceptance.